Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling

 \subsection{\emph{Experimental setup}}

-To demonstrate the efficacy of the proposed approach, we employ the Mat\'{e}rn 3/2 kernel function in the GPR model to avoid too rough (exponential kernel) or too wavy (squared exponential kernel) prediction.
-The kernel function is presented in Eq.(15)
+To demonstrate the efficacy of BHEEM, we employ the Mat\'{e}rn 3/2 kernel function in the GPR model to avoid too rough (exponential kernel) or too wavy (squared exponential kernel) prediction.
+The kernel function is defined as,

 where $\sigma_f^2$ is the signal variance that we fixed at $1$, $z = ||\mathbf{x}-\mathbf{x'}||_2$, and $l$ is the length-scale parameter optimized by maximizing the log marginal likelihood of the Gaussian process regression model.